Alicia-Brandewie/concentration-game/README.md

     "it was an alley-oop

 ### Boundless thanks to Chris Kellogg
+For always being my rubber duckey

+& suggesting user-select in CSS https://developer.mozilla.org/en-US/docs/Web/CSS/user-select to solve the highlighing-to cheat issue on the MVP

+&
-the most patient API/backend Architect; the Link to my Navi
+the most patient API/backend enginer; the Link to my Navi